naistangz/web_app_starter/README.md

 - APIs inform programmers how to interact with the service
 - Within public sector, APIs are used to allow agencies to easily share information and also lets the public interact with government as well.
 - Communication channel between your app and the database.
+- Each API has documentation and specifications which determine how information can be transferred.

 ### Why use an API?
 - When accessing another app's data or functionality e.g. all Twitter tweets that mention the #epicodus hashtag, we could ask Twitter for a spreadsheet of all these tweets. **However**, this information becomes **outdated** very quickly.